 Ms. Friend sang her first Verdi Requiem with Boston’s Chorus Pro Musica and Mahler’s Symphony No. 2 with the Hartt School of Music Choirs and Orchestra and the New Haven Chorale.
-She will be performing Samuel Barber’s Knoxville: Summer 1915 with the Indiana University Orchestra in the summer of 2015.
+She has also performed Samuel Barber’s Knoxville: Summer 1915 with the Indiana University Orchestra.

 Lesley received her B.M. cum laude in Vocal Performance from Montclair State University and her M.M. in Opera from The Boston Conservatory.
 Currently, she is a doctoral student at the Jacobs School of Music at Indiana University studying with Carol Vaness.